opengeospatial/geopackage/spec/8_extensions.md

 ##### 3.2.2.2.1.
 WEBP -- Extensions Name

-> **Req 83:** The “gpkg\_webp” extension name SHALL be used as a `geopackage_extension` table extension name column value to specify storage of raster images in WEBP format.
+> **Req 83:** The “gpkg\_webp” extension name SHALL be used as a `gpkg_extensions` table extension name column value to specify storage of raster images in WEBP format.

 ##### 3.2.2.2.2.
 WEBP -- Extensions Row